robertsean1995/oawk/README.md

 # 2 Features

-[Overview of Oawk's language features, including the extent of its object orientation, first-class functions, decorators and their effect on the runtime model, reflection, the REPL, and AWK compatibility.]
+The following are the primary language and runtime features introduced by Oawk:

+- Classes and Objects — Native class definitions, object instantiation, instance state, methods, method calls, and object references.
+- Inheritance — Classes can inherit from other classes, allowing methods and behavior to be extended or overridden.
+- Object Lifecycle Methods — Special methods provide behavior for object initialization, string conversion, and destruction.
+- First-Class Functions — Functions can be stored in variables, passed as arguments, returned from functions, and invoked dynamically.
+- Decorators — Functions can be wrapped or transformed using `@decorator` syntax, building on Oawk's first-class function support.
+- Runtime Reflection — Programs can inspect values, functions, classes, and objects while running.
+- Dynamic Object Model — Object state and function behavior remain dynamic, rather than relying on a static type system.
+- Interactive REPL — Oawk can be used interactively through a persistent Read-Eval-Print Loop ("REPL"), similar to Python.
+- Awk Compatibility — Traditional Awk command syntax and programming remain intact, including pattern-action processing, associative arrays, regular expressions, fields, and records.
+  - Mawk Foundation — Oawk remains based directly on Mawk and retains its lightweight, performance-oriented execution model.
+See [Mawk](https://invisible-island.net/mawk/) for more information.

 ## 2a Examples

-### Classes and Objects

-### Dynamic Functions and Decorators
+Oawk includes a collection of executable examples as part of its regression suite.
+Rather than duplicating those programs here, the `tests/objects/` directory contains examples covering Oawk's object-oriented and supporting language features individually.

+For a complete example, see `000_integration_project.awk`.
+This program is intended as an integration demonstration of Oawk's implementation.
+The remaining files in `tests/objects/` provide focused examples of individual behaviors and can be used as a reference when experimenting with a specific feature.

 # 3 Performance Metrics

 It is intended for Oawk to preserve Mawk's performance-oriented foundation.
 To measure the performance impact of these changes, Oawk is benchmarked alongside Mawk, Gawk, Python, and Bash using the same computational workload.

 The benchmark performs one billion iterations of a simple arithmetic loop.
-Each tool is measured using ```/usr/bin/time -v```.
+Each tool is measured using `/usr/bin/time -v`.
 The test is repeated three (3) times per tool.
 The reported results are the averages of **User time (seconds)**, representing CPU time spent executing the program in user mode, and **Maximum resident set size (kbytes)**, representing peak physical memory usage during execution.
 This is not an *exhaustive* comparison.

 These benchmarks are intended as a focused comparison of raw loop execution and memory overhead rather than a comprehensive measure of overall language performance.
 They simply provide a baseline for evaluating how closely Oawk retains Mawk's performance characteristics after so many changes and how those baselines compare to other languages.
 Bash is just here to show what it is like for a normal person to compete in the Olympics.